 - Height: 0.8 inches

 - Weight: 2.7 ounces

-Aside from the ON/OFF button, a USB Type A port and micro USB port, it also has 4 blue LED lights which works as the battery status indicator.
+Aside from the ON/OFF button, a USB Type-A port and micro USB port, it also has 4 blue LED lights which work as the battery status indicator.
 4 LED = 80-100%, 3 LED = 55-79%, 2 LED = 25-54%, 1 LED = 10-24% and blinking = 0-9%.
 The provided micro USB cable is also made of good quality.
 It doesn’t look and feel cheap or flimsy like most generic or third party USB cables.

 The way Jackery products are packaged is also very nice.
 It’s simple yet premium looking and very similar to how Apple products are packaged.
 The package includes the Jackery Mini, a micro USB cable, a user guide and a warranty card.

 I’ve had the Jackery Mini for about a week so I was able to try out all its basic features and test its performance.
 I used it to charge an iPhone 5, iPhone 6 and a LG G3 and it worked well, providing enough power for all devices.
 With a 3200mAh capacity, the Mini can charge the iPhone 5 – 1.5 full charge cycles, the iPhone 6 – 1.2 full charge cycles, and the LG G3 – 0.9 full charge cycles.
 Charging time for the unit itself takes between 3-4 hours when completely empty.